 The constant barrage of new apps and sophisticated software puts a ton of pressure on IT to address each issue differently.
 Standardizing on a common on OS, however, offers benefits when rightsizing support.

-Standardization also relieves pressure on the help desk to address each issue, makes it easy to develop standardized rules for managing problems, and allows help desk people to service more machines, which means less effort when it comes to troubleshooting issues.
+Standardization also relieves pressure on the help desk to address each issue, makes it easy to develop standardized rules for fixing the problems, and allows help desk, people, to service more machines, which means less effort when it comes to troubleshooting issues.

 Restricting control can help reduce the number of help desk people you’ll need to address issues.
 It also boosts security and makes it difficult for malware to do its work by elevating its privileges and then spreading to other hosts.

-Once you’ve determined your current state using the metrics above and crafted an improvement strategy, you then need to execute this strategy as best you can.
+Once you’ve determined your current state using the metrics above and crafted an improvement strategy, you then need to execute this strategy.
 Ideally, you want to target no more than three critical issues to resolve at one time.

 Having a centralized help desk speeds up the routing of support help to resolve problems, monitor issues, and coordinate other activities effectively.
 Have distributed support also helps facilitate problem-solving.
 That, in turn, increases the productivity and efficiency of the help desk’s team members.

 Implementing any of these tips can help you right-size your help desk.
 But to right-size correctly, you need to develop a complete strategy of improvement, then execute it.